rwinlib/gdal2/readme.md

-# GDAL for R
+# GDAL2 for R

-## NEWS

- - RWINLIB GDAL v2.2.3: Added drivers for MYSQL, HDF4, KEALIB, OPENJPEG2000, JASPER
+## NEWS: moving to GDAL 3!

+GDAL 3 builds are now available at: https://github.com/rwinlib/gdal3 The GDAL2 repository will not longer be updated (but you can keep using it).

+---

 ## Stack Details

+__Changes__: RWINLIB GDAL v2.2.3: Added drivers for MYSQL, HDF4, KEALIB, OPENJPEG2000, JASPER

 GDAL Windows stack, lasted updated February 2018.
 Contains: